CreepaTate/SMG4-Chroma-Savestates/README.md

 These probably won't work with PJ64 3.0+, I recommend either 2.3.2 or 1.6, or even better, [Luna's Project64.](https://github.com/Luna-Project64/Luna-Project64/releases)

 Do NOT unzip the zip files.
 They WILL break.

+Some of the characters may not use the EXACT color codes as in the SMG4 series, as they may not be publicly available, so some characters will be recreations.